‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 So, are you?

+Thanks, everybody, slash, I hate you.
 But at some point, me and the pigeons are going to have to get together and hash this out because this is just not sustainable.

-Listen, I think everyone in the world except for you is Team Pigeon.
+Listen, I think everyone in the world except for you is team pigeon.
 So I wish you luck in this fight.

 It's just simply not true.

 I'm sorry.
-It's absolutely not the true thing.
+It's absolutely not the true.

 I have yet to hear from a fellow pigeon hater.
 Everyone else is, everyone seems indignant over your pigeon slander.

 So, Sarah Paulson included, apparently.

 Sarah Paulson, number one, Rob Mahoney enemy.
 Okay, so listen, we're here to talk about Pluribus episode six, HDP,

 written by Vera Blassey and directed by Ganja Montero.